jo-eman/task-rt/README.md

 ## Light file example .
 The comments after `#` are ignored
 ```
-# it will be a point light , and the "power" is custom implementation of brightness control
+# a point light custom implementation of brightness control
 power 255
 color 255 255 255
 from 0 0 0